GeotrekCE/Geotrek-admin/docs/install/import.rst

 You must use these commands to import spatial data because of the dynamic segmentation, which will not be computed if you enter the data manually.

-Here are the Geotrek commands available:
+Here are the Geotrek commands available to import data from file:

 - ``loadinfrastructure``
 - ``loadsignage``